railtoolkit/railway-layer-model/DSR_cycles/6/insights.md

 # base layer

-  *  stations, connections & locations
+  *  locations, connections & locations
-    * stations as vertex and connections as edges of a graph
+    * locations as vertex and connections as edges of a graph
     * locations the mileage of lines
     * redefined "lines" into "locations"
   * a station with multiple parts can be grouped together